lukeburton00/lukeburton00/README.md

 Right now, I'm learning...
 - backend development with Ruby on Rails
 - frontend development with React.js
-- game development in Unity with C#

 Some of my more recent projects include...
 - SmartShifts, my first Rails app, which allows managers to efficiently build a roster of employees and see when they are available to work.